 - Content of the Message – This is the essentially the meaning and information you are trying to communicate to the receiver.
 While the content of a message will not change, you should adapt the contextual cues to suit the delivery method—for example, you wouldn’t communicate a point the same way via text as you would through a face-to-face conversation.

-As I said in the beginning, communication is an essential part of any work-from-home job.
 Whether you need to have a group conversation about a meeting with a future client or you’re sending an email to a coworker about a project that needs to be finished by the end of the week, your communication needs to be clear and to-the-point.
 Unlike in an office setting, you won’t always have the chance to quickly and easily clear up any uncertainty or confusion right away, so it’s important to always be clear and direct, actively listen, and make sure to choose the most effective delivery method for your message.